 AEC has contracts with certain customers, including its contract for the LEAP program, where revenue is determined by cost, plus a defined profit margin.
-Revenue earned under these arrangements accounted for approximately 45 percent of segment revenue for the first six months of 2017 and 2016.
+Revenue earned under these arrangements accounted for approximately 43 and 41 percent of segment revenue for the first nine months of 2017 and 2016, respectively.